weiucsd/oculus/README.md

 Now you can use cmake to build this demo.
 Currently, you need to make some changes in VS2013(we may fix it later):
-  ~~1.
-In "Configuration Properties - C/C++ - Code Generation", change "Runtime Library" to "MTd".~~
+  1. ~~In "Configuration Properties - C/C++ - Code Generation", change "Runtime Library" to "MTd".~~
-  2. In "Configuration Properties - Linker - System", change "SubSystem" to "Windows".
+  2. ~~In "Configuration Properties - Linker - System", change "SubSystem" to "Windows".~~
   3. Set MovingCube as the Startup Project.
 The demo should be able to run now.